Grey-Rabbit002/Grey-Rabbit002/README.md

 Hi 👋 My name is Arjun Saxena
 =============================

-Front End Developer and Learning DevOps
+Android Development and DevOps as anchor
 ---------------------------------------

 Well off with DSA, currently pursuing my graduation from Computer Science and Engineering.
-Had done Front End Development and currently devoted to DevOps as my full pledge career.
+Learning Android Development with Flutter and Dart, aspires REMOTE JOB.

 * ✉️  You can contact me at [arjun.saxena.as2002@gmail.com](mailto:arjun.saxena.as2002@gmail.com)
-* 🧠  I'm learning DevOps <docker/K8/version-control>
+* 🧠  I'm learning AndroidDevelopment  <git/Dart/Flutter/FireBase>
 * 🤝  I'm open to collaborating on Projects on social work /vivid preference
 * ⚡  Writing, soccer and mobile\_Photography